Frachtwerk/essencium-backend/MIGRATION.md

 }
 ```

+### RoleInitializer

-- If you have your own implementation of `DefaultRoleInitializer` in your application you need to change the super-constructor call from
+If you have your own implementation of `DefaultRoleInitializer` in your application you need to change the super-constructor call from
 ```java
 public RoleInitializer(
       InitProperties initProperties,